Contents

 A constant context is a region of code in which it isn't necessary to include the const keyword because it's implied by the fact that everything in that region is required to be a constant.
 The following locations are constant contexts:

 • Everything inside a list, map or set literal that's prefixed by the const keyword.
-Example:
+For example:

 dart